Weddings, Baptisms and Funerals

 If you would like your child baptised (Christened) at St Andrew’s we would be delighted to welcome you into the church family and discuss arrangements and preparations for this wonderful celebration.

-Baptisms can take place during our 10am Mass on a Sunday morning (although not on the 1st Sunday of the month) or at 12.30pm on Sundays.
-If you have your child baptised at 12.30pm outside of the main service we ask that you come along to our Family service on the First Sunday of the following month to receive your child's baptism certificate and be welcomed into the church family.
+Baptisms can take place during our 9:30am Mass on a Sunday morning or at 2pm on Sundays.
+If you have your child baptised at 2pm outside of the main service we ask that you come along to a Sunday morning service to receive your child's baptism certificate and be welcomed into the church family.

 During the service: